sxzz/obug/README.md

 console.log(sub.namespace) // 'my-namespace:sub-namespace'
 ```

-For more details, please refer to the [src/types-v2.ts](./src/types-v2.ts).

 ## Original Authors

 As obug is a fork of debug with significant modifications, we would like to acknowledge the original authors: